hicksjduk/channel/README.md

 	select {
 	case value, ok := <-channelA:
 		if ok {
-			// process value which is an int
+			// handle value which is an int
 		}
 		return ok
 	case value, ok := <-channelB:
 		if ok {
-			// process value which is a bool
+			// handle value which is a bool
 		}
 		return ok
 	case value, ok := <-channelC:
 		if ok {
-			// process value which is a string
+			// handle value which is a string
 		}
 		return ok
 	default: